Lessons about Magic, Family and Loving Life altogether

 At the time, I live in a remote French village (or is it a remote Swiss or Greek village, I must say I’m not sure as we moved so much…) and the mere idea of Christmas lights, or even toy shops... is that of a fairy tale…

 Oh and for the younger ones around… 1972 means no internet, no smartphones and for me … not TV at all.

 So the whole Christmas in the big city, lights and decorations, shops and urban excitement is … new!

 You can see in the photo above how much I try to contain my joy and excitement to stay still long enough for the picture to be taken…

 Up until now, you might think that I’m just narrating the awe and wonder of a rural little girl being thrown into an urban celebration.

 I remember my Christmases in Greece as really, truthfully, Magic.

-As a matter of, I believe that these celebrations literally had me witness Magic, and that it is since those days that I can say: I believe in Magic, real Magic.
+As a matter of fact, I believe that these celebrations literally had me witness Magic, and that it is since those days that I can say: I believe in Magic, real Magic.

 Let me tell you my story…

-We stayed at my grand-parents’ appartement, a big, gorgeous flat in the Kolonaki neighbourhood of Athens, dead on in the centre for those who don’t know it.
+We stayed at my grand-parents’ appartement, a big, gorgeous flat in the Kolonaki neighborhood of Athens, dead on in the centre for those who don’t know it.